 What is a flow?

+In hotglue, each “type” of integration you want to offer users is grouped into a flow.
 For example, you may want your users to import data from Development tools, like GitHub and GitLab, and E-Commerce shops, like Shopify and WooCommerce.
 When your users first open the hotglue widget they’ll see something like the following:

 hotglue widget - flows